 The UDB has provided to both occupiers and property owners:

 -photography and documentation of the project

 -Public Liability Insurance for the building site up to $5 000 000

 -Cover for minor damage up to $400

-We ask applicants to pay what they can afford in terms of a contributory fee when using vacant commercial space: $20 per week/ $50 per week/ or if they represent a small business or not for profit $100 per week.
-Licensees will also be liable for power and other utilities - we are able to offer assistance in getting the best deals we can on these for you.
+We have asked applicants to pay what they can afford in terms of a contributory fee when using vacant commercial space: $20 per week/ $50 per week/ or if they represent a small business or not for profit $100 per week.
+Licensees have been liable for power and other utilities - but we have offered assistance in getting the best deals we can on these.

 All agreements have reviews built into them.
 If a licensee starts a business in a commercial space that ends up turning over good money we’d gradually expect them to start paying closer to a commercial rent to the property owners when they can afford to.
 This is something we'd assist in the negotiation of.
 With ongoing projects, our aim has been to nurture them so they eventually don’t need support.